minio/docs/source/operations/concepts/availability-and-resiliency.rst

       MinIO writes the object with an upgraded parity of ``EC:6`` to ensure this object meets the same SLA as other objects.

    With the default parity of ``EC:4``, the deployment can tolerate the loss of 4 drives per erasure set and still serve write operations.
-   MinIO can perform "parity upgrade" up to 1/2 the drives in the erasure set.
+   MinIO can perform "parity upgrade" up to /2 the drives in the erasure set.

-If parity equals 1/2 the number of erasure set drives, write quorum equals parity + 1 to avoid data inconsistency due to "split brain" scenarios.
+If parity equals 1/2 (half) the number of erasure set drives, write quorum equals parity + 1 (one) to avoid data inconsistency due to "split brain" scenarios.
    For example, if exactly half the drives in the erasure set become isolated due to a network fault, MinIO would consider quorum lost as it cannot establish a N+1 group of drives for the write operation.

    .. figure:: /images/availability/availability-erasure-sharding-split-brain.svg